-The results of the estimated proportional hazards model are displayed in Table 1.
-The negative coefficients on "rent gap" indicate that, relative to storefronts that are similar on observables, storefronts with relatively high "rent gaps" are less likely to exit vacancy, ie, less likely to be leased.
+The results of the estimated proportional hazards model are displayed in Table 3.
+The negative coefficients on rent gap indicate that, relative to storefronts that are similar on observables, storefronts with relatively high "rent gaps" are less likely to exit vacancy, ie, less likely to be leased.
 Since rent gaps range between 0 and 1 by construction, the (exponentiated) coefficients can be interpreted as: "the relative reduction in the probability of leasing out, going from the least constrained storefront, to the most-constrained storefront".
 Exactly how much less likely depends on the specification, ranging from approximately 37% less likely, in the second specification, to around 83% less likely, in the second-to-last specification.

 A few caveats are in order.
 First, covenants may be renegotiable outside of an actual refinancing event - landlords may approach their lenders and get approval for leases that nominal violate the covenants, or landlords may attempt to circumvent covenants without alerting their lenders.
-Especially if market rents have fallen a great deal since the last refinancing, landlords and banks should be able to agree to relax rent floors.
+While our conversations with market participants indicate this is not common, it is possible: especially if market rents have fallen a great deal since the last refinancing, landlords and banks should be able to agree to relax rent floors.
 Since we only observe the mortgage contracts, not any additional negotiations between landlords and banks, we cannot directly rule out these workarounds.
 Second, in our baseline regression, we treat all mortgages as potentially constraining, even if we do not detect covenants imposing rent-floors in the text of that particular mortgage.
 Our choice is driven by the fact that the OCR and NLP that we use to parse the text of the scanned mortgage documents is fairly error prone, and may not capture every instance of rent floor covenants.
 Not only that, but there may be additional covenants in the private loan agreement, including rent floors, that are not included in the publicly available mortgage agreement, which would remain undetectable even with perfect text parsing algorithms.